Arrest of Matthew Hedges

-In May 2018, Matthew Hedges, a British doctoral student who was in the United Arab Emirates for a two-week research trip, was arrested at Dubai International Airport on suspicion of spying on behalf of the British government.
-In November 2018, Hedges was sentenced to life imprisonment in the United Arab Emirates on charges of espionage in state security.
+In May 2018, Matthew Hedges, a British doctoral student who was in the United Arab Emirates for a two-week trip, was arrested at Dubai International Airport on suspicion of spying on behalf of the British government.
+In November 2018, Hedges was sentenced to 25 year of imprisonment followed by deportation in the United Arab Emirates on charges of espionage.

 The verdict was criticised in the United Kingdom, including by Prime Minister Theresa May and Secretary of State for Foreign and Commonwealth Affairs Jeremy Hunt.
-Hedges was pardoned in November 2018, ahead of the UAE's National Day.
+Hedges was pardoned in November 2018 ahead of the United Arab Emirates's National Day after his family pleaded for a pardon.

+Since his pardon, Hedges has lodged multiple lawsuits and criminal complaints against the British Foreign and Commonwealth Office and Emirati officials for allegations of wrongful imprisonment and torture.

 Biography

 Hedges was born in Surrey, England, and attended Cranleigh School.
 He works for a British cyber intelligence company.
 He earned a bachelor's degree from the University of Bradford.
 He has an MA from the University of Exeter, for the thesis "What has driven the UAE's military spending since 2001?".
-In 2015, he began a PhD program at Durham University's School of Government and International Affairs examining the effects of the Arab Spring on the Gulf states.
+In 2015, he began a PhD programme at Durham University's School of Government and International Affairs examining the effects of the Arab Spring on the Gulf states.
 He met his wife Daniela Tejada while at the University of Exeter.

 Hedges had previously worked for a security and political consultancy firm in the UAE.
 Since January 2016 he has been an advisor for the U.S. geopolitical risk consulting firm Gulf State Analytics.

 In March 2018, Hedges wrote an article for the Middle East Policy Council on the future of the Muslim Brotherhood and the Gulf Cooperation Council, and in April 2018 an article about the modernisation of the Royal Saudi Navy for Gulf State Analytics.

 As of July 2021, Hedges was continuing his doctoral studies at Durham.
 As of January 2023, his studies have been completed.